Skip to Content

 Types of Family-Based Petitions

-Family petitions are based on the preference category depending on which family member is petitioning for you.
+Family petitions are based on the preference category of the family member petitioning for you.

 Preference categories include: